MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

  Meeting organizers can click **Meeting Options** in the meeting invitation to change this setting for each meeting they schedule.

- **Note** In the meeting options the setting is labeled "Who can bypass the lobby"
+ **Note** In the meeting options the setting is labeled "Who can bypass the lobby".
+If you change the default of this setting for any user(s), it will apply to all the new meetings organized by the user and any prior meeting(s) where the user did not modify the Meeting options.

 |Setting value  |Join behavior |
 |---------|---------|